redbadger/crux/docs/src/part-1/testing.md

         let app = Counter;
         let mut model = Model::default();

-        let mut cmd = app.update(Event::Reset, &mut model);

-        // Check update asked us to `Render` cmd.expect_one_effect().expect_render();
+        // Check update asked us to `Render`, and only that app.update(Event::Reset, &mut model).expect_only_render();
     }
 }
 ```

 We create an instance of the app, and an instance of the model.
 Then we call update with the `Event::Reset` event.
 As you may remember we get back a `Command`, which we expect to carry a request for a render operation.
-Using the
-expectation helper API of the Command type, we check we got one effect, and that the effect is a render.
-Both methods will panic if they don't succeed (they are also `#[cfg(test)]` only, don't use them outside of tests).
+The `#[effect]` macro on the `Effect` enum we declared earlier generates an `EffectTestExt` extension trait
+that adds chainable test-helper methods to `Command`.
+One of them is `expect_only_render`, which asserts
+"the next effect is a Render and there are no others."
+It panics if either condition fails.
+The trait is generated alongside the `Effect` declaration, so `use super::*;` brings it into scope automatically.
+By convention these `expect_*` helpers are intended for test use only.

 That test should pass (check with `cargo nextest run`).
 Next up, we can check that the view model is rendered
 correctly